Loripes95/website/content/authors/admin/_index.md

 title: Lorenzo Pesaresi
 role: PhD Candidate in Economics
 avatar_filename: cv_foto.jpg
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: Welcome to my webpage!
+I'm a PhD candidate in Economics at the University of Zurich.
+My research interests are Macroeconomics, Labor Economics, Search Theory, and Monetary Economics.
 interests:
   - Macroeconomics
   - Labor Economics